-There are both advantages and drawbacks to this decision.
+There are both design-related advantages and drawbacks to this decision.
 A limitation of our design is that NAE stimuli are unfamiliar to infants from other language or dialect communities; thus these infants might show less interest for NAE speech overall and/or may have a harder time recognizing IDS features as such when they differ from those used in their native language or dialect.
-In fact, previous work even suggests that infants' IDS preference depends on the characteristics of the type of IDS addressed to children their own age (McRoberts, McDonough & Lakusta, 2009).
-Although this is a relevant concern, previous research has documented some IDS preference in the face of language and age mismatches (McRoberts et al., 2009; Werker, Pegg & McLeod, 1994); and corpus studies suggest that, if anything, the distinction between IDS and ADS is more salient in NAE than in other linguistic variants (e.g., Fernald et al., 1989; Shute, 1987).
+In fact, previous work even suggests that infants’ IDS preference depends on the characteristics of the type of IDS addressed to children their own age (McRoberts, McDonough, & Lakusta, 2009).
+Although this is a relevant concern, previous research has documented some IDS preference in the face of language and age mismatches (McRoberts et al., 2009; Werker, Pegg, & McLeod, 1994); and corpus studies suggest that, if anything, the distinction between IDS and ADS is more salient in NAE than in other linguistic variants (e.g., Fernald et al., 1989; Shute, 1987).
 Further, although this design does not allow us to disentangle the effects of stimulus language (native vs. non-native) from the effects of infants’ cultural background, we can explore how aspects of these factors influence infants’ preference for IDS.

 After weighing these considerations, we adopted NAE stimuli to provide the maximal chance of recovering a positive effect, ensure that stimuli are not a source of variance across labs, allow comparability with previous work, and also minimize the barriers to entry (i.e., the need to create lab-specific stimuli) for each participating lab.
-So as to be able to assess children’s language background at the group level, we also chose to focus our primary analyses on monolingual infants (a separate effort analyzed IDS preferences in bilingual children; CITE).
+So as to be able to assess children’s language background at the group level, we also chose to focus our primary analyses on monolingual infants (a separate effort analyzed IDS preferences in bilingual children; Byers-Heinlein et al., accepted pending data collection).

-How does measured effect size of IDS preference vary across methods?
-Despite the proliferation of methods for testing infant perception and preference, to date there has been little attention to comparisons of these methods.
-In the current study, all participating labs tested infants using one or more of multiple established looking-time methods, but the specific implementation depended on each lab’s equipment and expertise.

-We focused here on three primary methods: single screen central fixation, eye-tracking, and the Head-turn Preference Procedure (HPP).
+We focused here on three primary methods: single screen central fixation, eye tracking, and the head-turn preference procedure (HPP).
 All three methods are widely used in the field of infant language acquisition, and yield measurements of preference for a given type of auditory stimulus, indexed by infants’ looking to an unrelated visual stimulus.
-In the single screen central fixation method, infants were shown an uninformative image (a checkerboard) on a single, centrally-located monitor, while listening to either IDS or ADS, and looking time to the monitor was manually coded via a closed circuit video camera.
-In the eye-tracking method, infants saw a similar display, but looking times were measured automatically via a remote corneal-reflection eye-tracker.
-In the HPP method, infants saw a visual stimulus (often a flashing light bulb) appear to either their left or their right, and the duration of their head turn while IDS or ADS played was manually coded via a closed circuit video camera (Kemler Nelson et al., 1995).
+In the single screen central fixation method, infants were shown an uninformative image (a checkerboard) on a single, centrally-located monitor, while listening to either IDS or ADS, and looking time to the monitor was manually coded via a closed-circuit video camera.
+In the eye tracking method, infants saw a similar display, but looking times were measured automatically via a remote corneal-reflection eye tracker.
+In the HPP method, infants saw an attractor visual stimulus (often a flashing light bulb) appear to either their left or their right, and the duration of their head turn while IDS or ADS played was manually coded via a closed-circuit video camera (Nelson et al., 1995).

 Each lab tested the same phenomenon, using the same stimuli and the same general experimental parameters (including, e.g., trial order, maximum trial length), varying only in the method of measuring preference.
 We thus can analyze whether this theoretically irrelevant methodological choice influences effect size, helping to guide future decision-making.